alexh747/Biodesign_Final_Project/heuristics/README.md

 - **`tip_waste`** can be over-eager when the same well coordinate holds *different* liquids across the protocol — currently treats well address as identity.
 Future fix: consume `protocol.liquid_map` for true identity.
-- **`pipette_range`** infers the pipette range from tiprack name substrings like `"300ul"`, but real Opentrons log labware names print as `"Opentrons OT-2 96 Tip Rack 300 µL"` (with `µ` and a space).
-The current match misses these, so this detector is silent on real logs until the pattern is fixed.
-- **`tip_rack_exhaustion`** counts pickup events in the parsed log, but `opentrons_simulate` halts on the 97th pickup with `OutOfTipsError` and emits no further actions.
-The detector sees 96 ≤ 96 and stays silent on the very protocols it should catch.
-Future fix: also scan the raw log for `OutOfTipsError`.

 ## Adding a new heuristic